SUFandom/super-patch-action/README.md

 <div align=center>
 <h3>What is this?</h3>

-This is a repository that can make your inserting your favourite ROM to your samsung device, best, with no more pesky hardware requirements, " *looking at you, super-patch with no proper WSL support* "
+This is a repository that can make your inserting your favourite ROM to your samsung device, best, with no more pesky hardware requirements, " *looking at you, super-patch with no proper WSL1 support* "

 Right now, the options are very confusing at best: